ReactiveX/RxJava/language-adaptors/rxjava-scala/README.md

 ## Documentation

+The API documentation can be found [here](http://rxscala.github.io/scaladoc/index.html#rx.lang.scala.Observable).

-You can build the documentation by running `./gradlew scaladoc` in the RxJava root directory.
+You can build the API documentation yourself by running `./gradlew scaladoc` in the RxJava root directory.

 Then navigate to `RxJava/language-adaptors/rxjava-scala/build/docs/scaladoc/index.html` to display it.